 You’ll find all of these and many more in our list, ranked from best to worst.
 However, don’t just buy the top-rated model, as you might find one of the others suits you better depending on your needs.
 All of these phones come highly recommended, and for each device, we’ve included an overview and specs list, so you can see at a glance what makes them shine.

-If you’re after a new Samsung phone, read on for a comprehensive guide, and make sure to check back often.
-2021 looks like it's going to be a big year for Samsung with the likes of the Samsung Galaxy Z Flip 3, Galaxy S21 FE and Samsung Galaxy Z Fold 3 looking like they could change up the list even further.
+If you’re after a new Samsung phone, read on for a comprehensive guide, and make sure to check back often, as 2021 looks like it's going to be a big year for Samsung phones.

 Best Samsung phones 2021

 The Samsung Galaxy S21 Ultra is Samsung’s top, premium flagship for 2021, and what a phone it is.
 For the first time Samsung has offered S Pen support on an S-range handset here, meaning that you can optionally get the Galaxy Note range’s best feature.

 But even without that, this is a stunning handset, with a brilliant quad-lens camera capable of 10x optical zoom.
 In fact, in our review we called it the best camera zoom on any readily available Android phone.